 One of the most important tips on how to love someone who is emotionally unavailable is to stop trying to change or fix him.
 Let go of the illusion that your love will open your husband or boyfriend up, that your emotional depth and commitment is enough to save your relationship.
 Hold tight to the fact that even though love changes, you can change with it!
 You can discern whether your relationship is worth fighting for, and you can take steps to rebuild your love.

 Is Your Relationship Worth Fighting For?

-While you’re reading through these stages and signs, remember that you won’t find precise formulas or specific solutions.
+While you’re reading through these stages and phases of love, remember that there are no exact formulas or specific solutions.
 Every relationship is different and unique.
-I can’t tell you if your relationship is worth fighting for because you know your relationship better than anyone.

 It is a difficult decision to make – especially if you have children or other investments in your relationship.
 Take your time, listen to your heart, and hold on to the peace that surpasses all understanding.
 Know that you can trust God – or whatever you conceive your Higher Power to be – to bring you through this stage of your life.

 3 Stages of Love: Romance, Power Struggles, and Acceptance

 Romantic love is driven by testosterone and estrogen; it creates strong physical attraction and sets the stage for emotional attachment.
 In this stage of love, endorphins soak your brain and you’re immersed in intense pleasure.
 The last thing you’re wondering about is whether your relationship is worth fighting for, because you know your man is perfect, ideal, made for you.
 In the romance phase you feel exhilarated and even “high” (similar to the feeling you get after eating melt-in-your-mouth dark chocolate or enjoying a great workout.
 Endorphins!).

 The Second Stage: Physical Attraction and Power Struggles